 Preliminary voting results will be announced at the annual meeting.
-Final voting results will be published in a Form 8-K within four business days of the annual meeting.
-If final voting results are not available to us in time to file a Current Report on Form 8-K by that date, we intend to file a Current Report on Form 8-K to publish preliminary results and, within four business days of the final results, amend the Current Report on Form 8-K to publish the final results.
+Final voting results will be published in a Current Report on Form 8-K within four business days of the annual meeting date.
+If final voting results are not available to us in time to file a Current Report on Form 8-K to publish preliminary results and, within four business days of the final results, amend the Current Report on Form 8-K to publish the final results.